Is SiteGround Hosting Still Recommended For Websites?

-SiteGround gives in depth instructions on How To Replace WordPress Cron with UNIX Cron which improves reliability of scheduled tasks and your website.
+This article at WPBrains.net gives in depth instructions on Use System Cron For WordPress which improves the reliability of scheduled tasks and your website.

 Generally speaking CloudFlare with SiteGround has been largely flawless.
 But I did have a strange problem whereby CF couldn’t communicate properly with SG through the ‘RailGun’ option.
 CloudFlare RailGun is meant to provide a very quick way of the two servers speaking to each other.

 Unfortunately it seems a little temperamental and as such I’ve turned it off on my SiteGround plans.
 I still use CloudFlare, but not the RailGun option.
 This was another of those very swift responses from SiteGround Support that helped me solve that one.